emerson-escolar/TDAPatents/README.md

     * a cyjs file, containing the Mapper graph, for use in the network visualization software [Cytoscape](https://cytoscape.org/)

     * a text file `**_mapper_stats.txt` containing some summary statistics of the Mapper graph.
 This includes the number of nodes and edges, connected components, degree distribution, and "how many firms are included in only 1 node, 2 nodes, etc".
+Note that there are firms contained in 0 nodes.
+This is because of two factors: (a) the list of firms is based on "firm\_rank\_name\_industry.csv" that appears to contain firms not in the actual data set and (b) in the actual data set there are firms with all-zero data.

     * a csv file `**_derived_stats.csv` containing statistics of firms derived from their locations in the Mapper graph.